ekillops/doctor-lookup/README.md

 2. From a command line run `>npm install` and `>bower install`
 3. Start local server by running `>gulp serve`

+If browser does not start automatically, visit `localhost:3000`

 ## Known Bugs